dfelinto/blender-manual/manual/files/data_blocks.rst

 User Interface
 ^^^^^^^^^^^^^^

-Custom properties can be edited using the panel available for data types that support it.

 .. figure:: /images/files_data-blocks_edit.png
    :align: right

    Custom Properties edit pop-up.

-Property Name
-   The name of the custom property.

-Property Value
-   This does two things: first it sets the current value of the custom property, and second, it defines the data type of the property.

-   Custom properties can be of the following types: integers, floats, strings, Boolean values, colors, or vectors of integers or floats.

-   See the table below for a list of examples for each:

-   :Integer: 1, 2, 3, 4,
+Custom properties can be edited using the panel available for data types that support it.
+Editing the properties allows you to configure things such as default values, ranges, and even add a custom tooltip.

+.. container:: lead

+   .. clear

+Type
+   The data type of the property; different data types have can only have specific data properties.

-   :Float: 3.141, 5.0, or 6.125
+   :Float: A numeric value with decimals e.g. 3.141, 5.0, or 6.125.
-   :String: any text
-   :Boolean: ``True`` or ``False``
-   :Vector: ``[1, 2, 3]`` or ``[1.0, 2.0, 3.0]``
-   :Color: ``[1.0, 1.0, 1.0]`` or ``[1.0, 1.0, 1.0, 1.0]`` (must specify *Subtype*)
+   :Float Array:
+      A collection of multiple float data types e.g. ``[3.141, 5.0, 6.125]`` .
+      This data type can also be used for data that can be represented as a float array such as colors.
+      These special float arrays can be set in the *Subtype* drop down.
+   :Integer: A numeric value without any decimals e.g. 1, 2, 3, or 4.
+   :Integer Array: A collection of multiple integer data types e.g. ``[1, 2, 3, 4]`` .
+   :String: A sequence of characters such as "Some Text".
+   :Python: Edit a python data type directly, used for unsupported data types.

    .. note::

-      Boolean values are handled very similar to integers and only work when using Min/Max values that are integers and that are no more than 1 apart.
+      Boolean values must be handled as integers and only work when using *Min*/*Max* values that are integers and that are no more than 1 apart.

       At this point, the Boolean values will still look like integers but behave like a Boolean having one lower, off, value and a higher, on, value.

+Array Length
+  The number of elements in the array.
+  Note that if the array length is greater than 7 you cannot directly edit its elements, you must press *Edit Value* to edit the elements of the array.

+Property Name
+   The text that is displayed to the left of the value.
+   This name is also used to access the property via Python.

 Default Value
-   This sets the default value of the property used by the Reset to Default Value operator.
+   This sets the default value of the property used by the *Reset to Default Value* operator.

    .. warning::